ImtiazVision/React/README.md

 React may also be used to control the whole frontend of a web application known as a 'Single-Page-Application' (SPA).
 In this method, the server just provides one HTML page, after which React takes over and controls the UI.

 **Reminder** Focus more on building a working application rather than tools and features.
 We will learn them as we go along.
 It is a process and it will take time.

+### React Basics :
+- Components and UI
+- Events and Data such as 'props' & 'state'
+- Styling React Components & Apps
+- React Hooks

 **Packages/Libraries**
 - React